dermanu/HPEClinicalEvaluationFramework/README.md

 ### System Requirements
 - Python 3.8+
 - CUDA-enabled GPU (optional for acceleration)
-- Optional use of a High-Performance-Cluster to parallelize the evaluation.
+- Optional: High-Performance-Cluster (HPC) to parallelize the evaluation.

 ---